oneclickvirt/oneclickvirt.github.io/docs/en/guide/oneclickvirt/oneclickvirt_usage.md

 #### instance-type-permissions Instance Type Permissions

-Controls the types of operations that users of different levels can perform.
+Controls what operation types users of different levels can perform.

 - `min-level-for-container`: Minimum user level required to create container instances
-- `min-level-for-delete`: Minimum level required to perform deletion operations on the normal user side
+- `min-level-for-delete`: Minimum level required to perform delete operations on the regular user side
 - `min-level-for-vm`: Minimum user level required to create virtual machine instances

 #### level-limits Level Quota Limits

 Defines the resource quota upper limits corresponding to each user level, with keys being level numbers.

-Each level includes the following configuration:
+Each level contains the following configurations:

-- `max-instances`: Maximum number of instances that can be created by users of this level
+- `max-instances`: Maximum number of instances this level user can create
 - `max-resources`: Maximum resource limits for a single instance
-  - `bandwidth`: Maximum bandwidth, in Mbps
+  - `bandwidth`: Maximum bandwidth in Mbps
   - `cpu`: Maximum CPU cores
-  - `disk`: Maximum disk space, in MB
+  - `disk`: Maximum disk space in MB
-  - `memory`: Maximum memory, in MB
+  - `memory`: Maximum memory in MB
-- `max-traffic`: Maximum total traffic for users of this level, in MB
+- `max-traffic`: Maximum total traffic for this level user in MB

 ### zap Log Configuration